Our Premium Decaf Coffee – The Unique Decaffeination Process that makes it stand apart from the rest

 Japanese News Article Featuring Jin Ito, Sapporo Coffee Kan About Premium Decaf Coffee (Click here to download the article)

 Usually, the desirable qualities of coffee tend to be removed along with the caffeine during the decaffeination process.
 This is why President Ito of Sapporo Coffee Kan has searched far and wide to find a decaffeination process that keeps the originality of the coffee beans intact.
-He has finally found it in the coffee beans that he imports from Germany which has been decaffeinated using a rare and unique German decaffeination process.
+He has finally found it in the coffee beans that he imports from Germany which have been decaffeinated using a rare and unique German decaffeination process.

 He has been wanting to make delicious specialty coffee accessible to everyone – including coffee lovers who cannot consume caffeine, such as pregnant or breastfeeding mothers, people with insomnia, or people who are caffeine-intolerant.
 Sapporo Coffee Kan has also been supplying this decaf blend to other cafes in Japan where this decaf coffee has been used to make beverages and desserts (even tiramisu!) for years.